 Adenocarcinomas account for approximately 95% of exocrine pancreas cancers.
-These cancers typically begin in the pancreatic ducts.
-They form less frequently in the cells that produce pancreatic enzymes, in which case they are known as acinar cell carcinomas.
+It typically begins in the pancreatic ducts.
+They form less frequently in the cells that produce pancreatic enzymes; in which case they are known as acinar cell carcinomas.

 Adenosquamous carcinomas, squamous cell carcinomas, signet ring cell carcinomas, undifferentiated carcinomas, and undifferentiated carcinomas with giant cells are some of the less common exocrine cancers.